 Tokyo gets exceedingly hot and humid during the summer, so much so that it can be tempting to stay home in the comforting embrace of your air conditioning.
-On one such day in August I decided to escape the city for cooler climes of Mount Takao (高尾山) in the far west of the city in Hachiōji.
+On one such day in August, I decided to escape the city for the cooler climes of Mount Takao (高尾山) in the far west of the city in Hachiōji.

 Standing 599 metres (1,965 ft) tall, you can reach the foot of the mountain within an hour of downtown Tokyo by taking the Keio line from Keio Shinjuku to Takaosanguchi Station.